top of page

 backgroundlinedrawing.jpg

-Adam R. Grose is a Somerset-based contemporary artist, educator, and facilitator, known particularly for his work in painting, printmaking, and process-led creative practices.
-Associated with @ciccictaunton@gocreatetaunton@artshubgallery, and the @orchardgallerytaunton, he has led Creative Methodologies and Printmaking courses and art workshops.
+Adam R. Grose is a Somerset-based artist, educator, and facilitator, from Cornwall, for his work in painting, printmaking, and process-led creative practices.
+Associated with @ciccictaunton@gocreatetaunton@artshubgallery, and the @orchardgallerytaunton, he leads Creative Methodologies and Printmaking courses and various art workshops for the above and other organisations.

 Recognised locally as an artist-teacher developing confidence, process, and personal visual language, rather than fixed styles, his reputation is built less on commercial galleries and more on impact and influence within the local art community.
 He plays a key role in supporting emerging and returning artists in Somerset, Devon, and Dorset.